gift56/Social-World/README.md

 ## Setup

-To setup this project First step is to clone this repository on github https://atcwebsite-omega.vercel.app/
+To setup this project:

+-First step is to clone this repository on github https://github.com/gift56/Social-World

 ## Usage